joshspeagle/dynesty/docs/source/faq.rst

 changing in undesirable ways.
 It's also possible the numerical errors in the Jacobian (if you've set `compute_jac=True`) might be propagating through to the computed trajectories.
-If so, consider trying to compute the analytic Jacobian by hand to cut down on possible numerical errors.
+If so, consider trying to compute the analytic Jacobian by hand to reduce the impact of numerical errors.

 If you still find subpar performance, please feel free to `open an issue <https://github.com/joshspeagle/dynesty/issues>`_.